 THE RATIONALE BEHIND EACH OF THE 5 CRITERIA

-No longer support new coal projects
+End all support for coal projects

 Financial institutions have begun to heed these warnings.
 More than 40 banks and insurers have now ceased direct support for new coal projects.

-No longer support companies that develop new coal projects
+Exclude companies developing new coal projects

-No longer support companies with high exposure to coal
+Exclude companies with high exposure to coal

 Financial institutions must exclude companies that generate more than 20% of their electricity production from coal and commit to lowering their exclusion thresholds to zero to support an exit from coal by 2030 in OECD and European countries, and by 2040 at the latest elsewhere.

-Adopting an exclusion threshold based on the relative share of coal in a company’s activities does not take into account the real impact on climate and health nor its ability to withdraw from coal in time to achieve the objectives of the Paris Agreement.
+Adopting an exclusion threshold based on the relative share of coal in a company’s activities does not consider the real impact on climate and health, nor the company’s ability to withdraw from coal in time to achieve Paris Agreement goals.

-Indeed, some companies do not reach the relative exclusion threshold, whether it is 20% or more, even though the size of their coal activities makes them significant coal producers and operators of coal-fired power stations.
-For this reason, the Global Coal Exit List also lists companies with annual coal production of more than 20 Mt and companies with an installed coal-fired power plant capacity of more than 10 GW.
-These thresholds will be lowered to 10Mt and 5 GW in autumn 2020 and some financial institutions have already adopted them.
+Indeed, some companies do not reach relative exclusion thresholds, whether 20% or higher, even though the size of their coal activities makes them significant coal producers and thermal coal plant operators.
+For this reason, the Global Coal Exit List identifies companies producing more than 20 Mt of coal a year or having a coal power generation capacity over 10 GW.
+These thresholds will be cut down to 10Mt and 5 GW in fall 2020.Some financial institutions are ahead of the curb and have already adopted them.